dayreiner/dayreiner.github.io/blog/_posts/2016-04-05-zero-to-mariadb-cluster-in-docker-swarm-in-15-minutes-part-2.md

 {: style="align: center; margin-top: -40px; margin-bottom: -5px;"}
 In Jacob Blain Christen's article [Toward a Production-Ready Docker Swarm with Consul](https://medium.com/on-docker/toward-a-production-ready-docker-swarm-cluster-with-consul-9ecd36533bb8#.fngyb759z), he made a **very** useful discovery -- if you configure machine to point swarm at a non-existent consul address, it will still create the node succesfully and just continue to retry its connection rather than giving up.

 Since we haven't deployed the actual consul containers yet, the swarm nodes can't yet form a multi-master cluster.
-The [`build_swarm.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/build_swarm.sh) script takes advantage of this technique to buy some time to deploy the consul containers *after* we've got the individual swarm nodes started in a semi-functional state.
+The [`build_swarm.sh`](https://github.com/dayreiner/docker-swarm-mariadb/blob/master/scripts/build_swarm.sh) script and compose file borrow his technique to buy some time to deploy the consul containers *after* we've got the individual swarm nodes started in a semi-functional state.

 After the swarm masters have been provisioned with machine, `build_swarm.sh` will then run `docker-compose` to deploy Consul across all nodes.